Roenski/pic16f84a_vhdl/README.md

 # PIC16F84A microcontroller in VHDL
 ## Overview
 This project implements most of the functionalities of a PIC16F84A microcontroller in VHDL.
 Included is also the test bench, which shows all the functionality, as well as a tcl-file for generating a Vivado-project.
-The project contains only the code, i.e. it has not been synthesized or physically implemented on real hardware.
+The project contains only the code, i.e. no synthesization or physical implementation.
 ## Features
 List of features implemented:
 * Decoder